 The Veterans Metrics Initiative

-The Veterans Metrics Initiative (TVMI) is a public-private research partnership managed by CP3.
+The Veterans Metrics Initiative (TVMI) is a public-private research partnership managed by HJF.
 Diverse teams of actively engaged experts from industry, academia, veteran advocacy organizations, and government agencies and institutes, work side-by-side to design and conduct translational metrics-related research aimed at ultimately improving the well-being of veterans and their families.

-By forging robust public-private partnerships among leading public and private sector institutions, CP3 ensures findings will be made broadly available across all sectors and communities that service members traverse as they transition from active duty to veteran status.
+By forging robust public-private partnerships among leading public and private sector institutions, HJF ensures findings will be made broadly available across all sectors and communities that service members traverse as they transition from active duty to veteran status.

 TVMI RESEARCH STUDIES

 TVMI researchers have completed one study known as the Crowd-Sourcing & Data-Visualization Research Project.
 This study used crowd-sourcing and data-visualization techniques to qualitatively analyze the needs of the transitioning military veteran community, based on publically available social media data.
 Currently, TVMI researchers are focusing on a second study called TVMI: Linking Program Components to Post-Military Well-Being.
 This highly collaborative public-private research effort is generating novel information about veterans’ experiences transitioning from military to civilian life, and examining how components of programs they use to assist with their transitions correlate with long-term well-being outcomes across multiple domains.